chauvinSimon/IV19/README.md

 ## We are living in a POMDP

 **_“POMDP”_** stands for _Partially Observable Markov Decision Process_.
-It is a *model that can be used to formulate the **problem of decision making under uncertainty**.
+It is a **model** that can be used to formulate the **problem of decision making under uncertainty**.
 It is therefore very interesting for **AD applications**.

-In this first section, I review the different **POMDP implementations** used for IV19, mentioning the **benefits for AD applications of such a formulation** , and compare the different **solving techniques**.
+In this first section, I review the different **POMDP implementations** used at IV19, mention their **benefits for AD applications of such a formulation**, and compare the different **solving techniques**.
 The section is structured as follows:

 - Benefits of using POMDP for decision making in AD.
 - Comparison of POMDP formulations.
 - Comparison of POMDP solving techniques.

-Additional facts
+Interesting facts

 - (Schörner et al. 2019) received the **Best Paper Award** for **“Predictive Trajectory Planning in Situations with Hidden Road Users Using Partially Observable Markov Decision Processes”**.
 - The term _POMDP_ appeared in `4%` of the released papers.
 - Some were using the term _Mixed Observable MDP_ instead of _Partially Observable MDP_ to indicate that a portion of the underlying state is observable (e.g. the ego vehicle information).
 - Many research labs and companies were showing interest in POMDPs.
-For instance, all participants received in the symposium bag a position offer from Daimler (IV19 sponsor), looking for a position about decision making with experience with POMDP.
+For instance, all participants received in their symposium bag a position offer from Daimler (IV19 sponsor), looking for an engineer for decision making with experience with POMDP.

 The first day I could take part to the workshop _“Prediction and Decision Making for Socially Interactive Autonomous Driving_, shortened [**SIPD**](https://sites.google.com/berkeley.edu/iv19-interaction).
 It was fantastic to have **Mykel Kochenderfer**, from the Department of Aeronautics and Astronautics at Stanford University, since his lab is regarded as one top reference in the topic of **decision making under uncertainty**.
-He explained how he is trying to **transfer to the automotive domain** what he has learnt from his **works for the aviation domain** such as traffic collision avoidance system. **Looking for solutions in other industries** (e.g. _aviation_ and _pharmaceutic_ sectors) was a recurring idea during the four days.
+He explained how he is trying to **transfer to the automotive domain** what he has learnt from his **works for the aviation domain** such as traffic collision avoidance systems. **Looking for solutions in other industries** (e.g. _aviation_ and _pharmaceutic_ sectors) was a recurring idea during the four days.
 Especially for **safety validation** and for **risk assessment**.

 ### POMDP Benefits

 The POMDP formulation offers several advantages.

 - As an MDP, it is meant for **sequential decision process**, seeking optimal policies for **long-term objectives**, contrary to reactive approaches.
 It is for instance benefitial for highway exit cases where a long planning horizon is required.
-- As a **belief-state planner** with **probabilistic transition and measurement models**, it can deal with several sources of uncertainty to make **uncertainty-aware decisions**:
+- As a **belief-state planner** with **probabilistic transition and measurement models**, it can deal with several sources of uncertainty to produce **uncertainty-aware decisions**:
-  - uncertainty in sensor measurements (perception)
+  - Uncertainty in sensor measurements (perception).
-  - uncertainty in car controls
+  - Uncertainty in car controls.
-  - partial observability and stochasticity of other traffic participants
+  - Partial observability and stochasticity of other traffic participants.
-  - limited information and understanding about the environment
+  - Limited information and understanding about the environment.
 - As a **generative model**, it can use its belief on the intention of other participants to **make prediction**.
-Prediction and planning can hence be done in the same module, **avoiding the loss of information**.
+Prediction and planning can hence be done in the same module, **avoiding any loss of information**.

 ### POMDP Formulation